nginxinc/nginx-gateway-fabric/tests/graceful-recovery/graceful-recovery.md

 1. Ensure NGF and NGINX container logs are set up and traffic flows through the example application correctly.
 2. Insert ephemeral container in NGF Pod and kill the nginx-gateway process.

+    ```console
-    1. `kubectl debug -it -n nginx-gateway <NGF_POD> --image=busybox:1.28 --target=nginx-gateway`
+    kubectl debug -it -n nginx-gateway <NGF_POD> --image=busybox:1.28 --target=nginx-gateway
-    2. run `ps -A`
+    ```

-    3. run `kill <nginx-gateway_PID>` (Command should start with `/usr/bin/gateway`)
+3. Kill nginx-gateway process (Command should start with `/usr/bin/gateway`)

+    ```console
+    kill <nginx-gateway_PID>
+    ```

-3. Check for errors in the NGF and NGINX container logs.
+4. Check for errors in the NGF and NGINX container logs.
-4. When the nginx-gateway container is back up, ensure traffic flows through the example application correctly.
+5. When the nginx-gateway container is back up, ensure traffic flows through the example application correctly.
-5. Open up the NGF and NGINX container logs and check for errors.
+6. Open up the NGF and NGINX container logs and check for errors.
-6. Inside the NGINX container, check that `http.conf` was not changed and `config-version.conf` had its version set to `2`.
+7. Inside the NGINX container, check that `http.conf` was not changed and `config-version.conf` had its version set to `2`.
-7. Send traffic through the example application and ensure it is working correctly.
+8. Send traffic through the example application and ensure it is working correctly.
-8. Check that NGF can still process changes of resources.
+9. Check that NGF can still process changes of resources.
-   1. Delete the HTTPRoute resources by running `kubectl delete -f cafe-routes.yaml` in `/examples/https-termination`
+   1. Delete the HTTPRoute resources by running `kubectl delete -f ../../examples/https-termination/cafe-routes.yaml`
    2. Inside the terminal which is inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.
    3. Send traffic through the example application using the updated resources and ensure traffic does not flow.
-   4. Apply the HTTPRoute resources by running `kubectl apply -f cafe-routes.yaml` in `/examples/https-termination`
+   4. Apply the HTTPRoute resources by running `kubectl apply -f ../../examples/https-termination/cafe-routes.yaml`
    5. Inside the terminal which is inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.
    6. Send traffic through the example application using the updated resources and ensure traffic flows correctly.